dharmab/8492sqdn.net/content/guides/combat-sim/bfm/index.md

 You will need to be comfortable using your weapons and managing your airspeed without looking down.
 If your aircraft has a helmet-mounted display, this will be a little easier.
 Regardless, you need to practice this skill offline or with a sparring partner, so that you will be ready to use it in combat.

+If you cannot see the enemy, assume they are directly behind you and about to fire an IR missile.
+Dispense flares and keep maneuvering.
+Don't ever fly straight and level when an enemy is near and not tracked!

 ## Phases of a Fight

 You can break a 1v1 dogfight down into phases: